-With the Hanjin bankruptcy now official, the crisis serves as a reminder that when shippers of any cargo engage with the great global transport network that is containerization, ‘caveat emptor’ must be observed.
+With the Hanjin bankruptcy now official, the crisis serves as a reminder that when shippers of any cargo engage with great global container cold chains, ‘caveat emptor’ must be observed.
 Containerization, 60 years old in 2016, has done more for world commerce than any free trade deal, The Economist famously observed in 2013.
 But shippers caught up three years later in the bankruptcy of the world’s seventh largest container carrier are not so sanguine.

 Last year saw dozens of Hanjin vessels, hundreds of crew, hundreds of thousands of containers and billions of dollars of cargo are languishing at sea, or held at port.
 Even when vessels get permission to unload, cargo was at risk of ending up far from its intended destination and need to be reshipped with other lines.
 For shippers of temperature-controlled cargoes, this is especially dire.
 “Where’s my cargo, where and when will it land, and will it be fit for purpose?” are questions that many food, and possibly pharma, shippers may not be able to answer right now.